on-api/on-api/2.4.0/spec/orders.md

 ### requestedDateTime

 Earliest date and time for the order to be executed.
-If omitted the order is executed immediately.
+If date is omitted the order is executed immediately.
+If a date in the past is provided (current date is 2019-04-01 and provided date is 2019-03-28) order will be executed immediately.

  * Data format: [dateTime](../common/dataformats.md#datetime)